-Fuel filters today appear significantly different from those used in the past, but their purpose remains the same: to protect the fuel system by removing contaminants such as rust, dirt and other foreign matter from the fuel.
+What is a fuel filter?
+How do fuel filters work?
+Fuel filters protect your vehicle’s fuel system by removing contaminants such as rust, dirt and other foreign matter from the fuel.
 Stricter emissions legislation, higher injection pressures and ultra-low sulfur and biodiesel fuels have all contributed to the evolution of fuel system technology.
-The fuel filter is often overlooked in terms of regular maintenance.
+However, the fuel filter is often overlooked in terms of regular maintenance.

 Internal combustion engines consume a mixture of fuel and air to produce energy.
 The most commonly used fuels are gasoline and diesel fuel.